ayaankazerouni/csc305-lectures/06-unit-testing/coursenotes.md

 For the `principleAmount`, the input values 0 and 1 might produce "interestingly different behaviours", and perhaps even the inputs 1 and 2.
 But the inputs 2 and 5 and 7 start to produce more-or-less the same logical behaviours.
 We call these _equivalence partitions_.
-You are _partitioning_ the input space into subsets of inputs that would result in logically similar behaviours.
+You are _partitioning_ the input space into subsets of inputs, each of would result in logically distinct behaviours.

 This is a notoriously difficult thing to do!